Amohiz/Abdul-Mohiz/README.md

 ## My background 💁🏻‍♂️
 🌁 Born in Pakistan and raised in Richmond, CA (East Bay Area)
-🧳 Moved to the states when I was two with my mother while my father was here working.
+🧳 Moved to the states when I was two with my mother while my father was here working as a Taxi Cab Driver
-🐻 Began my college journey at Cal as an undergrad pursuing Economics
-         💻 Shortly after, I took my first Intro to Economics class taught by Professor Olney- I became drawn to it
+🐻 Began my college journey at Cal as an undergrad pursuing Economics Shortly after, I took my first Intro to Economics class taught by Professor Olney- I became drawn to it
-🧑‍🏫 Worked various independent roles to support the family while being a full time student.
+🧑‍🏫 Worked various independent roles with Amazon, DoorDash, Caviar, etc, to support the family while being a full time student.
-🔋 Landed my first full time job at JonesIT(https://www.itjones.com) the last semester I was at Cal.
-Currently working there as an IT Consultant.
-However, in my freetime, I am learning Python and enjoying the language and looking to grow in the corporate world.
+🔋 My first full-time job was at JonesIT (https://www.itjones.com) during my final semester at Cal.
+I am currently employed there as an IT Consultant.
+However, in my spare time, I enjoy learning Python and hope to advance in the corporate world.
 ❓ But what's next?
-I'm currently exploring opportunities that apply agile problem-solving, creativity, and technical skills to resolve difficult and nebulous issues, primarily in the fields of data analyst, product management, and entry level programming
+I'm currently exploring opportunities that apply agile problem-solving, creativity, and technical skills to resolve difficult and nebulous issues, primarily in the fields of data analyst, product management, and entry level programming and wherever my skills take me.

 ## Hobbies of mine 🙈